dougeby/IntuneDocs/InTuneDocs/DeployUse/android-policy-settings-in-microsoft-intune.md

     <!--
     WEP Wifi Profile
                     <Name of wifi profile> = Name of profile
-                    <SSID of wifi profile> = Plain text of SSID.
+                    <SSID of wifi profile> = Plain text version of SSID.
 Does not need to be escaped, could be <name>Your Company's Network</name>
                     <WEP password> = Password to connect to the network
     -->
     <WLANProfile